Arctostaphylos rubra: Ecology

-Many animals feed on the fruits, including mammals such as polar bears and other bears, meadow voles, red-backed voles, western heather voles, Dall's sheep, and sometimes caribou and hoary marmots.
-It is food for birds such as Ravens.
+Many animals feed on the fruits, including mammals such as polar bears and other bears, red-backed voles, western heather voles, Dall's sheep, and sometimes caribou and hoary marmots.
+It is food for birds such as ravens.

 It is a good plant to use for revegetation efforts on wet, disturbed habitat in subalpine and boreal regions.

 Uses

 The fruit is edible for humans but is not a favored food.
 It has been utilized by the Gwich'in people and the Inuit.